 - Hwp P (by Rullands Coulee) to Hwy P Fishing Wayside: 1.2 miles.
 Tricky put-in.
 Either park on Oakdale Ave and launch in Rullands Coulee Creek and negotiate a serious electric fence.
 Or park east of the Coon Creek bridge/Hwy P and launch there.
 The latter lets you float by scenic outcrops.
 Electric fences and shallow water can be issues.

 - Hwy P Wayside to 2nd Hwy P Wayside: 3.8 miles.
 A future trip.

 - Hwy P Wayside to Olstad Road: 1.2 miles.
 Creek here is small, shallow, open and fast.
 Maybe one logjam.

 - Olstad Road to Hwy P Wayside: 2.6 miles.
 Interesting prospect I might do in the future.
 Mostly pasture but perhaps some outcrops.
 Public fishing access at Olstad.

 - Hanson Lane to Hwy 162: 2.2 miles.
-Mostly open but probably 2-3 downed trees.
+An open stretch with maybe one logjam.

 - Hwy 162 to Hilltop Road: 3.3 miles.
 A very eroded stretch with maybe 11 logjams.